kammitama5/kammitama5.github.io/_posts/2023-02-03-Friday-February-3rd.md

 - Finally, what about nonbasis of a rank r matroid?
 This holds as the property tends to 1 as ```n \rightarrow \infty```.

 ## Conjecture is then proven
+- This is a nice, short, but dense paper!
+I would love to dig in more to Grassmannians; Taylor did speak a bit about this in one of his classes, but it also recently popped up in a reading group I'm in, too! (totally different application!)

 ## Other Fun Things
 - I have a Pure Maths desk!
 We also have a blackboard that is amazing!